calvinlfer/cassandra-ebs-cloudformation/README.md

 * EBS volume selection (commit log on one volume, data on another volume)
 * Node-to-node encryption
 * Client-to-node encryption
-* Monitoring (pull JMX metrics into CloudWatch Metrics into Prometheus)
+* Monitoring (pull JMX metrics into CloudWatch Metrics visualized by Grafana)
 * Repair (via [Cassandra Reaper](https://github.com/thelastpickle/cassandra-reaper))

 **Note:** This is a work-in-progress